-Each Slice exception is mapped to a Ruby class with the same name.
+Each Slice exception is mapped to a Python class with the same name.
 The inheritance structure of the Slice exceptions is preserved for the generated classes, so BadTimeVal and BadZoneName inherit from GenericError.

-Each exception member corresponds to an instance variable of the instance, which the constructor initializes to a default value appropriate for its type.
+Each exception member corresponds to an attribute of the instance, which the constructor initializes to a default value appropriate for its type.
 You can also declare different default values for members of primitive and enumerated types.
 For derived exceptions, the constructor has one parameter for each of the base exception's data members, plus one parameter for each of the derived exception's data members, in base-to-derived order.
 As an example, although BadTimeVal and BadZoneName do not declare data members, their constructors still accept a value for the inherited data member reason in order to pass it to the constructor of the base exception GenericError.
-The generated class defines an accessor for each data member to read and write its value.

-Optional data members use the same mapping as required data members, but an optional data member can also be set to the marker value Ice::Unset to indicate that the member is unset.
-A well-behaved program must compare an optional data member to Ice::Unset before using the member's value:
+Optional data members use the same mapping as required data members, but an optional data member can also be set to the marker value Ice.
+Unset to indicate that the member is unset.
+A well-behaved program must compare an optional data member to Ice.
+Unset before using the member's value: